Frequently Asked Questions for Schools

 - 3 FREE CPD and Networking Events per year for teachers and staff, also designed around school needs.

-- All schools receive a Guidance Pack containing all the information needed to run the programme effectively and make the most of your arts project/intervention.
+- All schools receive bespoke guidance about running the programme effectively and make the most of your arts project/intervention, including up to 2 hours of Artsmark consultancy (if required)

 How long will our membership last?